-If you purchase a Subscription license for the server software, you can install and run an unlimited number of Streaming Engine instances under the single license key.
-You can also purchase a Perpetual license for a single Streaming Engine instance.
-The license keys for the server software enable you to use the integrated Transcoder, nDVR, and DRM technologies for the licensed server instance.
+If you purchase a Subscription license, you can install and run an unlimited number of Wowza Streaming Engine instances under the single license key.
+You can also purchase a Perpetual license for a single server instance.
+The license keys for the software enable you to use the integrated Transcoder, nDVR, and DRM technologies for the licensed instance.

 - If you have questions about the available Wowza Streaming Engine licenses or pricing, contact firstname.lastname@example.org.

 - If you've forgotten your license key, contact email@example.com.

 4. Install Wowza Streaming Engine

 Upgrading or patching from Wowza Media Server software builds to Wowza Streaming Engine isn't supported.
 You must complete a full installation to upgrade to Wowza Streaming Engine.
 For installation requirements and instructions, see the "Server Installation" chapter in the Wowza Streaming Engine User's Guide.

 Note: When configuring your newly installed Wowza Streaming Engine instance, we recommend that you don't copy your Wowza Media Server configuration files to your new Wowza Streaming Engine installation.
 Updated features may not work properly with Application.xml files from your Wowza Media Server installation and new features can't be configured.
 Wowza Streaming Engine Manager may not display Wowza Media Server configuration settings and/or unexpected behavior may occur.
 The Wowza Streaming Engine installer includes updated Application.xml files that you can configure in Streaming Engine Manager, using your older configuration files as a reference.